People are getting harassed in virtual reality too

 Old habits die hard.

-Some of the internet's worst tendencies toward harassment are cropping up in virtual reality, according to survey results out Wednesday from Portland, Oregon-based research firm The Extended Mind, and social VR platform Pluto VR.
+Some of the internet's worst tendencies toward harassment are cropping up in virtual reality, according to a survey released Wednesday from research firm The Extended Mind and social VR platform Pluto VR.

-The survey gathered information from more than 600 virtual reality users who use VR at least twice a month.
-They found some familiar yet still troubling stats about users' experiences when interacting with others in virtual spaces.
+The survey gathered information from more than 600 virtual reality users who dip into VR at least twice a month.
+The survey uncovered familiar yet troubling stats about users' experiences when interacting with others in virtual spaces.

 Forty-nine percent of female respondents reported sexual harassment.
 Thirty-six percent of male respondents did as well.